danweiner/learning-p5-js/README.md

 I'm beginning to think that my thoughts on Zen and deliberate practice might stem from being stuck in a fixed mindset.
 If I can continue to try to see challenges as opportunities, I will maybe be more successful on my coding journey (or maybe just be less frustrated by what I've been considering "setbacks" or "roadblocks").

+Also, listen to this [freakonomics radio podcast](http://freakonomics.com/podcast/project-management/) on why you always finish projects late.
+You may think you can learn to program in six months, or a year, but maybe it will take you thre or four years.
+There is something called the planning fallacy where we tend to underestimate how long projects will take.
+This is related to being overly optimistic about our chances of success about the projects we undertake.
+This is directly related to coding.
+We think it will take shorter than it actually will to learn to code, and we're overly optimistic about our ability to learn to code in the first place.

 ### The map() function

 Here's Dan's video on the [map() function](https://www.youtube.com/watch?v=nicMAoW6u1g&t=33s).